tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 Raccoon revealed that timing side channels in processing TLS premaster secrets may be exploited to reveal the encrypted premaster secret.

-For non-ephemeral elliptic curve DH cipher suites, invalid curve attacks similarly exploit secret reuse in order to break security.
+As for non-ephemeral elliptic curve DH cipher suites, forgoing forward secrecy not only allows retroactive decryption in the event of key compromise, but may also enable a broad category of attacks, where the attacker exploits key reuse to repeatedly query a cryptographic secret.
+This category includes, but is not necessarily limited to, the following
+examples:

+1. Invalid curve attacks, where the attacker exploits key reuse to repeatedly query, and eventually learn, the key itself.
 These attacks have been shown to be practical against real-world TLS implementations {{ICA}}.

+2. Side channel attacks, where the attacker exploits key reuse and an additional side channel, to learn a cryptographic secret.
+As one example of such attacks, refer to {{MAY4}}.

+3. Fault attacks, where the attacker exploits key reuse and incorrect calcaultions to learn a cryptographic secret.
+As one example of such attacks, see {{PARIS256}}.

+Such attacks are often implementation-dependent, including the above examples.
+However, the above examples demonstrate that avoiding this category of attacks while reusing keys is difficult.
+In contrast, avoiding key reuse not only prevents decryption in the event of key compromise, but also precludes this category of attacks altogether.
 Therefore, this document discourages the reuse of elliptic curve DH public keys.

 # Acknowledgments